PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/100-governance.md

 These PIP dispatchables can only be executed by the Governing Council and not an individual user.

 PIPs are also used to permission certain on-chain identities to have special privileged roles.
-This includes adding and removing permissioned operators and CDD service providers.
+This includes adding and removing permissioned operators and DID registrars.

 Some common examples include: